luhenchang/luhenchang_plugin/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. Depend on it
+Add this to your package's pubspec.yaml file:

+->dependencies:
+  luhenchang_plugin: ^0.0.1